raawan/maze3/Readme.txt

 5)  inFrontOfMe() method will return -1 if the explorer is on border and facing away from Maze

-5)  The code to solve the maze is not written, the intent was to acheive the acceptance criteria as mentioned in the requirement
+6)  The code to solve the maze is not written, the intent was to acheive the acceptance criteria as mentioned in the requirement

+7) I have provided a utility method called printMaze(), just in case if you want to see how a maze state looks like {This is not used anywhere, so should be removed before moving to production}